Main Dish

 1 lb ground beef, 1 medium yellow onion

-• Stir in the Worcestershire sauce, minced garlic, Italian seasoning, salt, and pepper.
-Cook for an additional 1-2 minutes.
+• Stir in the Worcestershire sauce, Italian seasoning, salt, and pepper.
+Cook for 1–2 minutes, stirring to combine.

 1/4 cup flour